 Account termination

-, the system removes MySQL users, deletes any DNS zones, and erases associated files.
+The most final action in our account penalization overview is termination.
+When an account is terminated, the system removes MySQL users, deletes any DNS zones, and erases associated files.
 In certain cases, such as when an account is migrating to a different server, a user’s DNS zone may be maintained the account was backed up.